 ICA is closed from the 30 May – 3 June inclusive.

 Aside from the salesman’s ravings, Nathalie Granger is much less loquacious than Duras’s first three films, and it preempts the experiments with voiceover, sound and music – often disembodied from their source – that would define the rest of her career.
-For Duras, the film’s piano, which plays an important role for Isabelle Granger, is another indicator of the film’s violence: “[...] the violence here is music.
+For Duras, the film’s piano, which plays an important role for Isabelle Granger, is the primary indicator of the threat underlying the film: “[...] the violence here is music.
 In concert with a generalised violence.
 Not isolated.
 Not treated as an independent cinematic ‘event’.
 The whole film is steeped in this violence.
 But all that can be seen of it is the gesture made by a child, the roving gaze of a mother, the rapacious yawn of a cat.”

 Preceded by a new restoration of François Barat’s Gaumont-Palace, screening for the first time in the UK.